HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/AllocationApi.md

 ## StorageGetBySite

-> AllocationStorage StorageGetBySite(ctx, optional)
+> []AllocationStorage StorageGetBySite(ctx, optional)

 Get storage allocation

-Returns allocation information for each volume type used by each PCE service.
+Returns an array of allocation information for each volume type used by each PCE service.
 If siteID is present, the information returned is specific to that site ID, otherwise the allocation information for all sites is returned.

 ### Required Parameters